Llenar70/allye-doc/Propensity Score Matching.md

 ### Matching Algorithm

-Using the calculated propensity scores, control group samples with similar propensity scores are found for each sample in the treatment group.
+Using the calculated propensity scores, units are matched according to the selected Matching Target:

+- **Align to Treated (ATT)**: For each treated unit, find control units with similar propensity scores.
+- **Align to Control (ATC)**: For each control unit, find treated units with similar propensity scores.

 *   **Nearest Neighbor**:
-    *   For each treated sample, control samples with the closest propensity scores are selected according to the specified matching ratio (e.g., one for 1:1, two for 1:2).
+    *   Select the closest units on propensity score based on the ratio.
-    *   Matching with replacement is always enabled, meaning the same control sample can be matched multiple times.
+    *   Replacement is always enabled for this method, meaning the same counterpart can be matched multiple times.
 *   **Caliper**:
-    *   Similar to nearest neighbor, it finds samples with close propensity scores, but additionally, the absolute difference in propensity scores between the treated and control samples must be less than or equal to a pre-set "caliper value".
+    *   Similar to nearest neighbor, but additionally, the absolute difference in propensity scores between the matched units must be less than or equal to a pre-set caliper value.
     *   This prevents matching between samples with vastly different propensity scores, thereby improving the quality of the match.
     *   The user can choose whether to match with or without replacement.
 *   **Performance optimisation (FAISS)**: When the Caliper method is selected and Facebook’s FAISS library is available, the widget uses FAISS for fast nearest-neighbour search on the propensity scores.
 If FAISS is not installed the code transparently falls back to a highly-optimised Python/NumPy implementation.
 The matching logic and results are identical; only speed differs.